Giasuddin Al Mamun

 Giasuddin Al Mamun is a Bangladeshi businessman.
 He is a friend and business partner of Tarique Rahman.
-Mamun owned the now-defunct television channel Channel 1.
+Mamun owned the television channel Channel 1.

 He was accused in more than 19 cases relating to extortion, corruption, illegal arms possession, and tax evasion.

 Career

 Mamoon was a school friend of Tarique Rahman.
 In 1991, he became a businessman with an investment of Tk.
 39,000.
 By 1996, his wealth reached Tk.
 33.94 crore with 45 banks accounts in Bangladesh and abroad.
 He accumulated even more money during the rule of the next BNP-led coalition government from 2001 to 2006 due to his close relations with Tarique Rahman, son of former Prime minister and BNP politician, Begum Khaleda Zia.
 He earned hundred of crores of taka by selling concrete poles to the Rural Electrification Board via his business firm, Khamba Ltd.